mikeghen/snap-eligibility-estimate/README.md

-# Estimating Local SNAP Eligibility using Monte-Carlo Methods in Pennsylvania
+# Estimating Local SNAP Eligibility using Monte-Carlo Methods

 ## Objective
 Estimate the eligible but not enrolled population by zipcode, county, and congressional district using publicly available data.